severalnines/docs/user-guide/mongodb/manage.rst

 	- Moves the file around between different subdirectories.

 * **Remove**
-	- Remove the script.
+	- Removes the script.

 * **Compile**
 	- Compiles the script.

 * **Compile and run**
 	- Compile and run the script.
-The output appears under *Message*, *Graph* or *Raw response* tab down below.
+The output appears under *Message*, *Graph* or *Raw response* tab underneath the editor.
-	- The arrow next to the “Compile and Run” button allows us to change settings for a script and, for example, pass some arguments to the ``main()`` function.
+	- The arrow next to the "Compile and Run" button allows us to change settings for a script and for example, pass some arguments to the ``main()`` function.

 * **Schedule Advisor**
 	- Schedules the script as an advisor.

+.. seealso:: `Introducing ClusterControl Developer Studio and Creating your own Advisors in JavaScript <https://severalnines.com/blog/introducing-clustercontrol-developer-studio-and-creating-your-own-advisors-javascript>`_.

-We have covered this in details `in this blog post <https://severalnines.com/blog/clustercontrol-developer-studio-write-your-first-database-advisor>`_.
-For full documentation on ClusterControl Domain Specific Language, see `ClusterControl DSL <../../dsl.html>`_ section.
+For full documentation on ClusterControl Domain Specific Language, see `ClusterControl DSL <../../dsl.html>`_.